Introduction & First Steps

 Getting Started

-If you are ready to make the commitment, we have provided the recommended steps below and have more specific details starting with operational hours. *Please note that while Transport Canada requires a minimum of 45 hours of flight time to obtain the Private Pilot Licence, the Canadian average is about 90 hours of flight time to meet the required standard.*
+If you are ready to make the commitment to flight training, we have provided the recommended steps below and have more specific details starting with operational hours. *Please note that while Transport Canada requires a minimum of 45 hours of flight time to obtain the Private Pilot Licence, the Canadian average is about 90 hours of flight time to meet the required standard.*

-1b) OR If you wish to obtain your Recreational Pilot Permit, then you will need a Category 4 medical.
+2. Or if you wish to obtain your Recreational Pilot Permit, then you only need a Category 4 medical.
 This declaration form can be completed by you and your family doctor.
 The original form will need to be emailed to Transport Canada and you will have to wait to receive the medical certificate in the mail before you can fly solo.

-2. Register as an associate.
+3. Register as an associate with the Brampton Flight Centre.
 You can register at the Front Desk during our operational hours.
-We will request that you use a valid passport for the photo ID required.
-Cost $210 plus HST.
+We request that you use a valid passport for the photo ID required.
+Cost for initial associate fee is $210 plus HST.

-– We will also need a credit card to be left on file or for a credit of $300 to be left on your account after paying for the required fees.
+4. We will also need a credit card to be left on file or a credit of $300 to be left on your account after paying for the required fees.

-3. If you do not have a Canadian passport, then you will need to pass the Aviation Language Proficiency Demonstration (ALPD).
-Please submit your results to our Flight Training Office [email protected]
+5. If you do not have a Canadian passport, then you will need to pass the Aviation Language Proficiency Demonstration (ALPD).
+Please submit your ALPD results to our Flight Training Office [email protected]

-4. Purchase ePTR (approx. $10.95 plus tax).
+6. Purchase ePTR (approx. $10.95 plus tax).
 This will document your flight training in an electronic Pilot Training Record.
-Automatically done with registration unless otherwise specified.

-5. Register for Ground School.
-Options available Private Pilot Licence, Commercial Pilot Licence, Instructor Rating.
+7. Register for Ground School.
+Options available are Private Pilot Licence, Commercial Pilot Licence, Instructor Rating.

 Operational Hours

 In order to get started you will have to come in person to register as a Brampton Flying Club member.
 You will be able to register anytime during Club hours.
-From the first Monday in April to second week of November our flight school is open 7 days a week from 07:00 am to midnight.
-From second week kof November to March 31 our flight school is open 7 days a week from 08:00 am to 10:00 pm.
+From the first Monday in April to second week of November our flight school is open 7 days a week from 07:00am to midnight.
+Weekends from 07:00am to 10:00pm.
+From second week of November to March 31 our flight school is open 7 days a week from 08:00am to 10:00pm.
+Weekends from 08:00am to 08:00pm.
 Occasionally we may close early due to weather, for this reason, it is recommended that you call the front desk at ext 0 to confirm daily hours.

 PPL Ground School Start Dates